From One Watcher to Another

 Themes

-Every month, you'll access creative nonfiction essays from myself (learn more about my writing journey) and guest writers that explore the following timeless themes, with the diligence and care that they deserve:
+Every month, you'll access creative nonfiction essays from me (learn more about my writing journey) and guest writers, exploring themes across generations, cultures, and the arts, with the diligence and care that they deserve:

-• The cross-cultural stories that bridge the east and the west, and depict individual lives against the historical and cultural backdrop
+- The cross-cultural stories that depict individual lives against historical and cultural backdrop

 These nonfiction stories aim to reveal an open space for contemplation and connection among readers.
 You may find that you're not the only one peeling back the curtain to examine what lies behind.